SSIDDIQUE2k/Personal_Portfolio-2.0-/WARP.md

     - LocalhostCOOPMiddleware: Optional helper to set Cross-Origin-Opener-Policy for localhost; disabled in default MIDDLEWARE (see settings.py).
 - URL routing (urls.py)
   - Maps "", "about/", "api/theme/", and "admin/" to views and admin site.
-- Alternative single-file setup (app.py)
-  - Provides a self-contained Django configuration (settings.configure) and defines urlpatterns, reusing the same models and views.
-Useful for quick experiments or running without the flat settings.py.
-Not used by manage.py.
 - Server helpers
-  - simple_server.py and test_server.py demonstrate booting Django and simple health checks, including exercising the theme_api via RequestFactory.
+  - simple_server.py demonstrates booting Django and simple health checks, including exercising the theme_api via RequestFactory.

 Important notes and behaviors
 - Admin access is enforced by middleware (not just Django’s default permissions).
 To enter /admin/, ensure the user has is_staff (or is_superuser) and is authenticated.